 Since 2010, Caltrans has installed more than 20 structural BMPs within its right-of-way to treat stormwater runoff in the Chollas Creek watershed.
 Four monitoring stations, located at representative Caltrans BMP locations on the north and south forks of Chollas Creek, have been selected for Caltrans runoff characterization and BMP effectiveness monitoring.
 These locations include an Austin sand filter and one receiving water station on the north fork and a bioswale and one receiving water station on the south fork.
-To improve assessments of the dissolved metals TMDL acute and chronic thresholds, two receiving water monitoring stations located on the north and south fork of Chollas Creek are also being monitored.
-Monitoring at these BMP and receiving water sites, which are existing monitoring sites approved as representative sites by the San Diego Water Board, is expected to continue during the 2024-25 fiscal year.
+The two receiving water monitoring stations located on the north and south fork of Chollas Creek are being monitored to improve assessments of the dissolved metals TMDL acute and chronic thresholds.
+Monitoring at these BMP and receiving water sites, which are existing monitoring sites approved as representative sites by the San Diego Water Board, is expected to continue during the 2025-26 fiscal year.
 Additional details on this self-monitoring are provided in Sections 5 and 6, and Appendix B.

 Section 5 Runoff Characterization Monitoring